noelcurtis/wrapit-in-server/docs/design_specs.md

 * If user is a facebook user check the validity of their Facebook token
 * If their facebook token is valid, add email to the session and contiue as logged in
 * else clear the session and redirect to the login page

+##  Comments

+* Users can comment on an Item
+* User -> CommentRelation ->  Comment
+                          ->  Item
+* To create a comment: First create the comment, then create the comment relation.
+All via ajax.